raspberrypilearning/hows-your-day/en/step_4.md

 ## Create your responses

+For any mood chosen, you can then give them a response activity or show them a response.

+You can use input gestures to help the user choose their mood.

 --- task ---

 Delete the existing response you placed inside the `if`{:class='microbitlogic'} block in the `on button`{:class='microbitinput'} block.